Blog

 There are a number of reasons for this trend - some are COVID-related, but many are not.
 Generally speaking, students today have a uniquely high demand to achieve compared to previous generations.
 Thanks to social media and other digital platforms, teens are also growing up and forming their sense of self with the constant comparison to the idealized version of their peers they see on Instagram, TikTok, and other social media.
 Our brains were not built for this level of self-scrutiny, especially at such a vulnerable age, and this, in turn, seems to have a high correlation with the rise of anxiety we see among teens.

-However, living through the current COVID-crisis has introduced a whole new host of anxiety triggers for high school students.
+However, living through the COVID-crisis has introduced a whole new host of anxiety triggers for high school students.
 According to our panel, some of the most common include:

 • Those with learning differences not receiving enough support in their remote learning